Program 2025

 Keynote: The Lower Risk Gambling Guidelines: Development, Evaluation, Adoption, & Impact since 2021

-Matthew Young, Canadian Centre on Substance Use and Addiction
+Matthew Young, Greo Evidence Insights & the Canadian Centre on Substance use and Addiction

 Coffee break